The Left Bank - from Neil Ellis Wines

-- Further maceration before drawing-off and light pressing
+- Further maceration until drawing off and light pressing

-More than simply a wine, The Left Bank honors a particular lifestyle.
-Aromas of plums and berries with some spice add to the complexity of this wine, while it remains fresh and lively with well integrated oak.
+Aromas of plums and berries with some spice add to the complexity of this wine.
+It remains fresh and lively with well-integrated oak.
 The palate is nicely textured with a complexity that holds interest.